Being Our True Selves; Adjusting Makeup As We Age

 Most beauty experts will advise that every decade you should be reevaluating your image and going for a softer look as you age.
 It’s very noticeable when someone’s wearing outdated makeup trends, or applying too much makeup to hide wrinkles, under eye circles, or uneven skin tones.
 Adding more makeup to aging skin only adds years to your look; and if you’re wearing the same makeup colors and brands that you have for years, chances are, it's time for a new look that will reflect what's best for your skin and lifestyle right now.

-This may mean tossing unflattering cosmetics that aren't serving; or If you’re someone who just dabbles with makeup, adding a few essentials to a nearly empty cosmetic bag.
+This may mean tossing unflattering cosmetics that aren't serving you; or If you’re someone who just dabbles with makeup, adding a few essentials to a nearly empty cosmetic bag.
 It may also require learning and experimenting with new makeup applications.
 Here are some great fundamentals that I’ve learnt along the way:

 First rid yourself of primers, powders and heavy foundations that can settle in lines and wrinkles.
 Instead use a sheer liquid formula with light-diffusing pigments and apply only where needed; over red spots, areas of discoloration or hyper-pigmentation.